realodix/relax/README.md

 | [`@Realodix`][rs_realodix] | Inherits `@Laravel` with some tweaks |
 | [`@Spatie`][rs_spatie]     | The rule set used by Spatie |

-:bulb: If you wish, you can also add the [PHP-CS-Fixer rule sets](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer/blob/master/doc/ruleSets/index.rst).

 #### Custom Fixers